 Mr Mongkol said although the Commerce Ministry allowed egg exports from early May, they have yet to recover as key importers such as Hong Kong and Singapore shifted to buy from other countries, leaving a glut of up 100 million eggs in the domestic market.

 "All operators felt a direct impact from the state's tighter export measures," he said.
 "Farmers have also had to shoulder high farm management costs because of dry and relatively high temperatures."

 In addition, restaurants are not allowed to be fully open and hotels remain closed as tourists are scarce, while schools are shuttered.

 Mr Whichai said his department will help distribute 15 million eggs through Thong Fah (Blue Flag) low-priced shops and Thong Fah programmes nationwide over the next two months.

 Higher exports and the department's assistance are expected to help boost the domestic prices to about 2.8-3 baht.

-The department also pledges to closely monitor the price situation -- especially No.3 eggs, a popular size among consumers.
-If the price is found to be higher than the recommended price of three baht per egg, the department plans to come up with measures to prevent any impact on consumers, he said.
+The department also pledges to closely monitor the price situation, especially for No.3 eggs, which is a popular size among consumers.
+If prices are found to be higher than the recommended price of three baht per egg, the department plans to come up with measures to prevent any impact on consumers, he said.

-Mr Whichai said the Agriculture and Cooperatives Ministry and Livestock Development Department are expected to discuss later with all stakeholders whether to reduce the number of egg hens in farms to lower egg supply.
+Mr Whichai said the Agriculture and Cooperatives Ministry and Livestock Development Department are expected to talk later with all stakeholders about whether to reduce the number of egg hens in farms to lower supply.